 Regardless of the reason why your alternator fails, in most cases, the warning signs are there before an alternator fails.

 In this article, we will review common symptoms of a bad alternator.

 When the battery light is displayed it is best to give it attention as soon as possible.
-If the alternator fails, your car will only run for about 10-20 minutes on the battery and die.
+If the alternator fails, your car will only run for about 10-20 minutes on the battery before the car turns off.

 A failing alternator will start to make a loud whining noise at idle and the whining noise will increase with engine speed.

 How to tell bad alternator noise vs. power steering noise?

 In addition, an alternator can also make a growling noise due to bearings inside the alternator.
 If the bearings start to fail; eventually the alternator itself will fail.

 The drive belt is responsible for turning the pulley on the alternator.
 Without the drive belt, the alternator will not be able to charge the battery.

 Sometimes a slipping belt can cause a decrease in power or a bad drive belt tensioner can also cause a belt to slip.